 36. Are hair and nail expenses deductible in my cosmetics business?
 Answer: No. I know from personally asking an IRS auditor this question, and she said the only time hair and nail expenses are deductible is when they are incurred by a model IMMEDIATELY before a photo shoot.
 Moreover, the model MUST go directly from the hair and nail salon to the photo shoot without making any stops in between for personal activity.

 37. Should I include storage space I use in my garage as part of my total business square footage used?
 Answer: If you include the square footage of space used in your garage for office space, then you must include the total square footage of the garage in with the total square footage of the climatized house, which may dilute the business use percentage.
 My advice is to only include the garage space used IF your percentage of business use of the garage is GREATER than the percentage of business use of the main home.
+If you drive a company car that is used predominantly for business, you could make the argument that the storage space for that vehicle used primarily for business should be included as business space for computing your office in home business use percentage.

 38. How do I explain to a loan officer that my business income is actually higher than it looks on my tax return?
 Answer: I am glad you asked.
 I have written a letter to address that very issue.
 Click her for the Tax Advantages of Home Office.